scw-nhs/dcf-design-history/docs/alpha-prototype-documentation.md

 - a dashboard which showed progress
 - the option for users to download their results in Excel

 The tool had 3 standard pages, each with a shortcode created by the custom plugin.
+[Read the technical documentation](/capability-self-assessment-workflow/) for the prototype application capability self-assessment tool.

 #### 1. Assessment Dashboard
 - Shows your organisation details and 8 capability groups.